b3a-dev/ebpf-geoip-demo/README.md

 * A eBPF program will gather the source IPs from the requests and share those with userspace Go app by using an eBPF map.
 * The Go app will get the location with a geoip service.
 * Depending on the number of requests from the same country a json structure will be formed.
-* Reading from the json structure the map will represent in real-time points with different sized in those countries with attendees.
+* Reading from the json structure the map will represent points with different sized in those countries with attendees.
 * Additionally more info could be gathered such: number of requests from same IP, number of different IPs (should be the same of number of attendees to the session), which services are accessing..

-## Current implementation status
-The eBPF side is not yet done, in order to simulate the behavior:
-* There is an additional endpoint `request` that allows to send IP addresses.
-* Those IP addresses are handled by the function `exampleRequest`, and send to a go channel `requests`.

-The Go app then:
-* Reads those IPs from the go channel and process them.
-* Once the eBPF side is setup, instead of reading those IP addresses from the Go channel they will be read from the eBPF map and process them the same way.

-**Potential additions:**
-* Make real-time updates in the client side so there is no need to reload the page to see the new data points in the map.
-* Additional endpoint prepared in case there is enough time to implement the post of words and visualization as Words Cloud together with the map.

 ## Demo Steps